Stefon Diggs Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Matchup vs. Kansas City

-- Diggs is averaging 49 receiving yards per game in four career matchups against the Chiefs, 22.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).
+- Diggs' 49 receiving yards per game in his four matchups against the Chiefs are 22.5 fewer than his over/under for Sunday's game.

-- Diggs has caught a touchdown pass against the Chiefs once, but did not have multiple TDs in that game.
+- Diggs has caught a touchdown pass versus the Chiefs once, but did not have multiple TDs in that game.

 - Note: Diggs' stats vs. Chiefs date back to 2016.